SFU-CMPT-201/a9-pub/README.md

 * `main.c` contains a main function that tests your allocator.
 The max score is 390.
 If you compile it and run it, it will give you a score and also tell you which test cases have failed.
-* Code that does not compile gets a 0.
+* Code that does not compile with CMake gets a 0.
+* Memory issues have a penalty of -10%.
+You should use appropriate sanitizers to check for memory issues.
+* A wrong code directory structure has a penalty of -10 pts.

 ## Acknowledgment